lookit/lookit-docs/docs/source/tutorial-contributing.rst

 .. image:: _static/img/tutorial/pr_tab.png
     :alt: See all PRs on GitHub

 This process is the easiest way to make a change to a particular file in the documentation.
 If you want to edit multiple files, add new files, and/or reorganize things, you will probably want to try out your changes locally before submitting your PR.
-You can learn more in the `Contributor Guidelines`_.
+You can learn more in the :ref:`section on Contributor Guidelines<Contributor Guidelines>`.
 You don't need to know how to do that for the purposes of this tutorial, though - just know it's *possible* to deal with multiple files at once.

 List of tutorial participants